tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

     to that section in the TOC.
 (I'm extremely bad at this.)

 If in doubt, consider your audience might be users who are wholly unfamiliar with programming.
-Or, assume I (who am looking over your code), am an idiot.
-Which is not a wholly unfound assumption.
+Or, assume I (who is looking over your code), am an idiot.
+Which is not a wholly unfounded assumption.

 For questions or suggestions on formatting, etc, feel free to contact Trevor Grant at tjgran01@syr.edu.